|start date||end date||sleeps||day||week||information|

 Located on the corner of Avenue of the Americas and 28th Street, the one-bedroom apartment is found in Chelsea, in the heart of Manhattan.
 The apartment comes with a washer and dryer in unit, a gym, and spectacular room views of New York City.

-The interior photos are from a model one-bedroom suite.
-The model suite is representative of both the quality and the style of the suites offered at this location.
+The interior photos are from a model apartment.
+The model apartment is representative of both the quality and the style of the apartments offered at this location.
 Description, floor plan, and photos are for reference purposes only.
-Actual one bedroom suite's dimensions, layouts, and furniture may vary.
+Actual apartment's dimensions, layouts, and furniture may vary.

 Walking into the main room, you are greeted by the wall to wall and floor to ceiling windows, grasping one amazing view of New York, and allowing natural light to flow right into the room.
 This one-bedroom, 430 sqft (40 sqm) apartment is located on one of the highest floors of the building.
 In the main room, you have an open floor concept with the living room and kitchen as one.
 In the living portion of the room, you have a sofa and TV.
 In the kitchen, you have a refrigerator, coffeemaker, and microwave.
 In the bedroom, you have eclectic furniture, and the room comes with a king-size bed, TV, sheets, and floor to ceiling windows.
 The bathroom is sleek and minimal and equipped with a shower, towels, water closet, sink and mirror.
 This apartment is covered in hardwood flooring, has a washer and dryer in unit, and a fitness center.